Address book: Software address book

 Individual entries are frequently transferred as vCards (*.vcf), which are comparable to physical business cards.
-And some software applications like Lotus Notes and Open Contacts can handle a vCard file containing multiple vCard records.
+Some software applications like Lotus Notes and Open Contacts can handle a vCard file containing multiple vCard records.

 Online address book

 An online address book typically enables users to create their own web page (or profile page), which is then indexed by search engines like Google and Bing.
 This in turn enables users to be found by other people via a search of their name and then contacted via their web page containing their personal information.
 Ability to find people registered with online address books via search engine searches usually varies according to the commonness of the name and the number of results for the name.
 Typically, users of such systems can synchronize their contact details with other users that they know to ensure that their contact information is kept up to date.